I’ll make this short: The thing you’re doing now, reading prose on a screen, is going out of fashion.

 On page 6, one of those words is used as an example for a print ad’s copy.

 Consistency is key.
 On your website, in your emails, across all your media.
-If you’re going to surprise, make sure it’s delightful, not because you’ve been neglectful.
+If you’re going to surprise, make sure it’s delightful, not because you’ve neglected your own brand.

 #4 Automate, thoughtfully